Nicholas II: First World War

 In July 1915, King Christian X of Denmark, first cousin of the tsar, sent Hans Niels Andersen to Tsarskoye Selo with an offer to act as a mediator.
 He made trips between London, Berlin and Petrograd and in July saw the Dowager Empress Maria Feodorovna.
 Andersen told her they should conclude peace.
 Nicholas turned down Christian's offer of mediation, as he felt it would be a betrayal for Russia to form a separate peace treaty with the Central Powers when its allies Britain and France were still fighting.

 General Alexei Polivanov replaced Sukhomlinov as Minister of War, which failed to improve the situation.
 In the aftermath of the Great Retreat and loss of the Kingdom of Poland, Nicholas assumed the role of commander-in-chief after dismissing his cousin, Grand Duke Nicholas Nikolayevich, in September 1915.
 This was a mistake, as the tsar became personally associated with continuing losses at the front.
-He was away at the remote HQ at Mogilev, far from direct governance of the empire, and when revolution broke out in Petrograd he was unable to halt it.
+He was away at the remote headquarters at Mogilev, far from direct governance of the empire, and when revolution broke out in Petrograd he was unable to halt it.
 In reality the move was symbolic, since important military decisions were made by his chief of staff, General Mikhail Alekseyev, and Nicholas did little more than review troops, inspect field hospitals, and preside over military luncheons.